 \section{Introduction}

-Knowledge graphs (KGs) are a key component of a wide range of down-stream applications, such as machine reasoning, information retrieval and knowledge-guided natural language processing~\cite{ji2020survey, Zhang2019ERNIEEL, yang-etal-2019-enhancing-pre, Lin2019KagNetKG}.
-Especially, learning how to hop over a variety of concepts or instances stored in knowledge graph represents a value path towards artificial general intelligence.
+Knowledge graphs (KGs) are a vital component of a wide range of downstream applications, such as machine reasoning, information retrieval and knowledge-guided natural language processing~\cite{ji2020survey, Zhang2019ERNIEEL, yang-etal-2019-enhancing-pre, Lin2019KagNetKG}.
+Especially, learning how to hop over a variety of concepts or instances stored in a knowledge graph represents a value path towards artificial general intelligence.

-Mathematically, knowledge graphs are defined as a collection of triplets.
+Knowledge graphs are defined as a collection of triplets.
 Each triplet, denoted by \((h, r, t)\), indicates a relation \(r\) pointing from the head entity $h$ to tail entity \(t\).
 Currently, numerous research efforts have been devoted to developing knowledge graph embedding (KGE) methods.
 These methods aim to learn a set of low-dimensional representations of entities and relations~\cite{ji2020survey,nguyen2017novel}, which is usually coupled with a score function to enable the knowledge graph completion process, i.e., predicting missing links between entities, for real-world KGs~\cite{nickel2016holographic, Lacroix2018CanonicalTD, bordes2013translating, sun2019rotate, zhang2019quaternion}.
 Sometimes, neural networks can be inserted into the process~\cite{dettmers2018convolutional,schlichtkrull2018modeling,nathani2019learning}, though this requires additional computation costs.